kresnawijayaa/kresnawijayaa/README.md

 # Hi there 👋, I'm Kresna Wijaya!

 👨‍💻 Hey there!
-I'm a passionate software engineer from Jakarta, Indonesia 🌏.
-Armed with a degree in Computer Science 🎓 and supercharged by Hacktiv8's Full Stack JavaScript bootcamp 🚀, I've honed my skills in crafting user-centric software that's both techie 🖥️ and artsy 🎨.
-Dive into my portfolio and you'll find a harmonious blend of code and creativity!
-My mission?
-To democratize technology 💡 and ensure it's not only powerful but also a delight to use 💖.
-Let's turn those tech dreams into digital realities! 🌟👩‍💻🌈.
+I'm a passionate software engineer from Jakarta, Indonesia.
+Armed with a degree in Computer Science and bolstered by Hacktiv8's Full Stack JavaScript bootcamp, I've refined my skills in creating user-centric software that's both technically sound and aesthetically pleasing.
+Explore my portfolio to discover a seamless blend of code and creativity.
+My mission is to democratize technology and ensure it's not only robust but also delightful to use.
+Let's transform those tech visions into digital realities! 🌟.

 ## 🙋‍♂️ About Me: